glumDumpst3r/DC32BadgeGame/README.md

 it's a walkable, interactive timeline.
 It's a little bit cute art.
 It's a cookbook.
 It's a place to learn and a social feed you can actually get to the end of, and then go on with your life.

 ### Coming Soon,
--educational content from the villages and individuals -learning resources for noobs
+- educational content from the villages and individuals
+- resources for noobs
 - challenges / contests
 - collaborative art
 - interactive short stories and poems
 - real democracy
+- events calendar
+- community bulletin board

 ### To get to the "feed",
 just use the toilet in your hotel room or find the twitter option in your start menu.